msaxena2/p-semantics/report/report.md

 ### Statements

-We now describe semantics for various statment constructs.
+We now describe semantics for various statement constructs.

 **Assignment**